MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-deploy-java-liberty-jcache.md

 1. Follow the steps in [Quickstart: Use Azure Cache for Redis in Java](/azure/azure-cache-for-redis/cache-java-get-started) up to, but not including **Understanding the Java sample**.

    > [!NOTE]
-   > In step 6 of section [Create an Azure Cache for Redis](/azure/azure-cache-for-redis/cache-java-get-started#create-an-azure-cache-for-redis), select **Access Keys Authentication** for the **Authentication** option.
-This option is required for the sample application to connect to the Azure Cache for Redis instance using the **Redisson** client library.
-See [Redisson Configuration](https://github.com/redisson/redisson/wiki/2.-Configuration/) for more information.
+   > In step 7 of section [Create an Azure Cache for Redis](/azure/azure-cache-for-redis/cache-java-get-started#create-an-azure-cache-for-redis), select **Access Keys Authentication** for the **Authentication** option on the **Advanced** pane for this guide.
+For optimal security, you're recommended to use Microsoft Entra ID with managed identities to authorize requests against your cache if possible.
+Authorization by using Microsoft Entra ID and managed identities provides superior security and ease of use over shared access key authorization.
+For more information about using managed identities with your cache, see [Use Microsoft Entra ID for cache authentication](/azure/azure-cache-for-redis/cache-azure-active-directory-for-authentication).

 1. Copy **Host name** and **Primary access key** for your Azure Cache for Redis instance, and then run the following commands to add environment variables: